NVIDIA/aistore/cmd/cli/resources/show.md

 # CLI Reference for `show` commands

-AIS CLI allows users to easily view various details about the cluster with the `show` command.

-The `ais show` command serves as a hub for all information-viewing commands that are supported.
+AIS CLI `show` command can universally be used to view summaries and details on cluster and its nodes, buckets and objects, running and finished jobs - in short, _all_ managed entities (see below).
+The command is a "hub" for all information-viewing commands that are currently supported.

 Note that some of these commands (such as `ais show cluster` and `ais show job`) are aliased to their respective top-level commands for ease of use.
 This means that running `ais show cluster` is equivalent to running `ais cluster show`.

 ## Table of Contents